FIS Nordic World Ski Championships 2009: Ski jumping

 The ski jumping venue took place at Ještěd which has two hills that were already to FIS specifications.
 The normal hill size (HS) was 100 m (HS100) while the large hill size was 134 m (HS134).
 Both hills were used for FIS ski jumping World Cup venues with Finnish ski jumper Janne Ahonen holding the record jump of 139 m on the HS134 hill in 2004.
 Modifications were done to the outrun and data was gathered on the wind flow within the ski jumping area from January to March for 2006 to 2009.
-At the fall 2007 meeting in Zurich during the week of 24 September 2007, it was announced by the Organizing Committee that construction was proceeding according to schedule, with completion in mid-December 2007.
+At the fall 2007 meeting in Zürich during the week of 24 September 2007, it was announced by the Organizing Committee that construction was proceeding according to schedule, with completion in mid-December 2007.
 The test event for Jested took place on 8–9 February 2008.
 A grandstand of 10,000 spectators was constructed in order to have night time ski jumping the weekend of 9–10 February 2008.
 The hill suffered a landslide caused by continuous rainfall around the hill during the week of 28 January 2008, but the outrun was not affected by the event, according to Liberec mayor Jiri Kittner.
 On 1 February, Neumannová stated that the ski jumping events took place as scheduled.
 The lift to the ski jump that was not working during the FIS World Cup B Nordic combined event in January was fixed.
 The winners of the ski jumping test event at the HS134 hill were Thomas Morgenstern of Austria on 8 February and Anders Jacobsen of Norway on 9 February.
 An Alpen Cup competition took place on the weekend of 20–21 December 2008 to have final test procedures and infrastructure for the championships.
 As of 14 January 2009, the main grandstand was complete while the teams worked on proper shaping of the hills for use.
 The large hill was closed while the normal hill was designated for ski jumper and Nordic combined athlete training.
 Further construction during the week of 19 January 2009 included spectator stairs on the side of the hill, mobile containers for the athletes and their service teams; and a spectator catering tent was set up.